suencc/d3-playground/ontouchstart/2016/02/11/reading/ee/culture.md

 #### Note

 The keyword here is "locally".
 In top-down designed organization, the dependency is *global*; but in bottom-up grown organism, it is *local*.

+Now only the change is local, the communication is mostly local until a centralized "broadcast" system appears.
+That is the difference between "word of mouth" and "propaganda".